-As a counsellor working in the LGBTQ community, it’s so important we think about LGBTQ history.
-The timeline below shows a very brief whistle stop account of some of the key points in LGBTQ history.
+As a counsellors working in the LGBTQ community, it’s so important we think about LGBTQ history.
+The timeline below shows a very brief whistle-stop account of some of the key points in LGBTQ history.

-Whilst reading the list, think about what age each of your LGBTQ clients would have been in each year and consider how each laws might have affected each them.
+Whilst reading the list, think about what age each of your LGBTQ clients would have been in each year and consider how the laws might have affected each them.

 Try to step into the frame of your clients and imagine how it might feel to have been gay at a time when it was a criminal offence to have sex with another man.

-To read more about what’s been happening over the past 5 years for trans rights, see Pink News recent article 'How did Britain become so transphobic?
-A brief history of government lies, media profit and trans suffering' here.
+To read more about what’s been happening over the past 5 years for trans rights, see Pink News article 'How did Britain become so transphobic?
+A brief history of government lies, media profit and trans suffering'.

 1967: The Sexual Offences Act decriminalises sex between two men over 21 ‘in private’

-1969: The Stonewall riots occurred in the USA.
-Read more here.
+1969: The Stonewall riots occur in the USA.

 1979: The Harry Benjamin International Gender Dysphoria Association (now known as World Professional Association for Transgender Health) is founded.